Ta Eisey: Brahmanic tradition

+Shiva has been merged with Buddhist deities in East Asian Buddhism.
 In contemporary Cambodia, Ta Eisey appears to many as a fusion deity of Shiva, whose name, Eiso, in Khmer, can also lead to an easy confusion of both.

 Vishnuite hermits in Cambodia

 The inscription of Prasat Komnap from the 9th century shows the presence of Vishnuite hermits in Cambodia: the inscription goes further to say that Buddhists of bad morals were declared ineligible for dwelling in their hermitage.

 Bharata Muni, the hermit master of the theatrical arts

 Ta Eisey is associated with the Indian legend of Bharata Muni, the ancient sage who the musical treatise Natya Shastra is traditionally attributed to.
 For hermits of Bharata, theatre served the same function as music did for the Pythagoreans.
 Lok Ta Maha Eisey is in fact regarded in Cambodia as the one from whom all knowledge of the arts emanate and the ultimate teacher spirit in Cambodian classical dance.

 Buddhist tradition

 Coexistence of monks and hermits in Khmer Buddhism: the ambiguity of the Vessantara Jataka

 Ta Eisey is the Khmer figure of the hermit, who, in popular culture, could survive dangerous ordeals in the mountains, and merit to be fed by invisible higher beings who recognised their virtue and taught them magical powers.
 These powers included indestructibility, conjuring whatever they wished, travelling to far-off lands or underground, and omniscient powers of sight and hearing.
 Although the Ta Eisey Khmer hermit is said to be of Brahmanic tradition that has long been superseded by Buddhism, their statues are widely present in Buddhist monasteries in Cambodia.
 Some deceased monks are credited with having been Ta Eisey, showing a certain degree of appraisal for the ascetical life of the forest hermit.

 On the other hand, other scholars, such as Collins, have argued that in Theravada Buddhist countries like Cambodia, the Vessantara Jataka and its depiction of hermits reveals a certain ambivalence toward ascetical voluntary poverty, considered as "a tragedy as well as a utopian fantasy".